Cimy-wang/ASPCapsule/README.md

 We have relased the code of ASPC nerual network, And the paper has been submitted to IEEE tim.

- If you have any question, please contact me fell free!
+ If you have any question, please contact me!
- e-mail: wangjp85@mail2.sysu.edu.cn
+ e-mail: wangjp29@mail2.sysu.edu.cn

 ******
-Validate_set is is an optional parameter.
+Validate_set is an optional parameter.
 If the value of Validate_set is set, the early_stop operation should be set as follows:

      callback = callbacks.EarlyStopping(monitor='val_acc',
                                         min_delta=0,